 See the recipe card below for specific information about quantities.

-Line another baking sheet and place 8-9 cookie balls on the sheet and bake 350° 12-13 minutes.
+Step 6: Line another baking sheet and place 8 cookie balls on the sheet and at bake 350° for 11-12 minutes.
 Let cool for 30m before serving.

 If you're looking to adapt some things in this cookie recipe to fit your lifestyle, here's what I would suggest:

 - Flour: you can swap out the all purpose flour to use gluten free, but the texture will change a little bit.
-If you are swapping out the regular flour, I recommend Bobs Red Mill Gluten Free All Purpose Flour for these.
+If you are swapping out the regular flour, I recommend Bobs Red Mill Gluten Free All Purpose Flour or Primal Palate's Gluten-Free All Purpose.

-- Butter: you can swap out the regular butter and opt in plant-based butter
+- Butter: you can swap out the regular butter and use your favorite plant-based butter

 Remember these three tips for making these delicious cookies, and you'll have the best tasting cookies each and every time:

-- This recipe actually does really well when the batter is left to chill for longer than an hour.
+- This recipe is meant to be chilled before baking.
 I have tried with an overnight chill, and also with a 1-hour chill.
 They both yield super soft and chewy results.

-- Adding the perfect amount of peppermint extract is crucial here, because any more than the recommended amount will take the chocolate and mint flavor out of balance.
+- Adding the perfect amount of peppermint extract is crucial, because any more than the recommended amount will take the chocolate and mint flavor out of balance.
+Also, don't use peppermint essential oil, that's not the same as extract!

-- Before chilling the batter, scoop them into the cookie balls beforehand.
+- Before chilling the batter, scoop the dough into the cookie balls beforehand.
 Way easier to grab and bake than scooping chilled dough.
-Plus, any leftover you can throw in a bag and freeze.
+Plus, any leftover you can throw in a ziplock bag and freeze.

 Hungry for More?